 Approved Documents – a set of documents providing guidance on how to meet the requirements of the Building Regulations

-Building Regulations – statutory standards for design and construction of buildings which ensure minimum standards for health, safety, welfare, energy efficiency, sustainability, etc.
+Building Regulations – statutory standards for design and construction of buildings that ensure minimum standards for health, safety, welfare, energy efficiency, sustainability, etc.

 CAD [Computer-aided Design] – drawings and design produced on a computer rather than by hand